Prag8855/aab/content/guides/lost-keys.md

 - **Give a key to a trusted friend**
     If you lock yourself out, you can call your friend instead of a locksmith.
 - **Get [liability insurance](/glossary/Haftpflichtversicherung)**
     It covers the cost of replacing all the locks, and it costs less than 5€ per month.
 Liability insurance is the most important insurance to have - 85% of Germans have it.[^3] [This guide](/guides/haftpflichtversicherung) explains why it's so important.
 [Feather](/out/feather-haftpflicht), [GetSafe](/out/getsafe-haftpflicht) and [Luko](/out/luko-haftpflicht) offer liability insurance for under 5€ per month.
 They cover lost keys for rented apartments, and they speak English.
+[Muffin](/out/muffin-haftpflicht) is an English-speaking broker.
+They can help you choose liability insurance.
 - **Get [household insurance](/glossary/Hausratversicherung)**
     Some policies cover the cost of a locksmith.
 [Muffin](/out/muffin-hausrat) sells household insurance that covers locksmiths, and they speak English.
 Use [Tarifcheck](/out/tarifcheck-hausrat) to find other home contents insurances that cover locksmiths.